 What are some of your favorite materials and furnishings to use in black an and white

-One of the favorite items to use in a black and white space is a worn zebra rug or patterned
+One of the favorite items to use in black and white space is a worn zebra rug or patterned

 I really love to feature bold black wood floors in a space that has white walls to create a beautiful sea of contrast, says Nina.
 White or light wallpapers are an amazing way to have the “white” look on the walls without them being bland and flat.
 In primary bedroom suites, incorporating beautiful black canopy beds is a great way to make a dramatic statement against a white background.